Everything you need to know about the Morrisons loyalty scheme

 - 500 points are worth 50p

-With the new scheme, you’re essentially getting 0.5p back on every product you purchase.
+With the scheme, you’re essentially getting 0.5p back on every product you purchase.
 It may not sound like much, but it will make getting your £5 voucher so much easier than previously.

 How to use Morrisons More points